whammou/OENG1209/w1-motion1d.md

 #### Instantaneous Velocity

-* **Instantaneous velocity** is the limit of the average velocity as the time interval becomes infinitestimally small as defined:
+* **Instantaneous velocity** is the limit of the average velocity as the time interval becomes infinitesimally small as defined:
 $$v = \lim_{\Delta t \to 0}\frac{\Delta x}{\Delta t} = \frac{dx}{dt}$$

 ## Acceleration